Former TV reporter, Ralston schools spokesman named OPS communications chief

 A former TV reporter who later served as spokesman for the Ralston Public Schools is the new Omaha Public Schools spokesman.

 Maskel starts Sept.
-9 as OPS' executive director of district communications.
+9 as OPS’s executive director of district communications.
 His salary will be $139,735.

 Maskel has spent the last three years as the external relations and engagement director for Ralston.
-Prior to that, he spent seven years as a reporter and producer at KETV.
+Before that, he spent seven years as a reporter and producer at KETV.

 Post a comment as